-If you are a resident of NSW and are unable to use public transport because of a severe and permanent disability, you may be eligible to a subsidy of 50% of a taxi fare, up to a maximum subsidy of $60 and only pay the remaining fare.
-This includes travel in wheelchair accessible taxis.
+If you are a resident of NSW and are unable to use public transport because of a severe and permanent disability, you may be eligible for a subsidy of 50% of a taxi fare, up to a maximum subsidy of $60, and only pay the remaining fare.
+This includes travel in wheelchair-accessible taxis.

 To be eligible for the Taxi Transport Subsidy Scheme you must:

 - not be a member of a similar scheme in another Australian state or territory

 - be over school age (preschool aged children, regardless of disability, are ineligible for inclusion in the scheme)